Tuesday Market: Uptown New Orleans | 9am to 1pm | 200 Broadway Street at the River

 Saturday Market Downtown New Orleans | 8 am to 12 pm | 700 Magazine Street at Girod Street

 We believe that public markets serve the public good.
-Three times a week, rain or shine, we put that belief into practice at the Crescent City Farmers Market.
+Four times a week, rain or shine, we put that belief into practice at the Crescent City Farmers Market.

 Local food tastes better.
 The tomatoes in your supermarket were cultivated to survive a cross-country trip and still look pretty.
 Tony Accardo grows Creole tomatoes for our market because they taste great.

 Local food is better for you.
 Vegetables quickly lose their nutrients.
 Many of our farmers, such as Christine Monica, pick their produce just hours before the market opens.

 Local food protects the environment.
 Our strawberries aren’t flown in from Chile.
 They’re grown on the other side of lake Pontchartrain.
 The cows that produce Smith Creamery’s milk and butter never receive hormones.
 And each local farm preserves another open space where birds and wildlife live.

 At the Crescent City Farmers Market, we make sure everyone, from kids to seniors, has access to local food with our projects like Market Match, Farmers Market Prescription Program, Marketeers Club, Meet Me at the Market school field trips and Farmers Market Bingo.
 We also solved the problem of how to accept Electronic Benefit Transfer food stamps at the market.

 New Orleans profits from our market.
 Our Saturday market brings customers to a downtown neighborhood that otherwise would be empty on the weekends.
 Some nearby businesses get 70% more traffic from the market.
 And after the last market shopper leaves, more than 80% of our vendors go shopping themselves in New Orleans.